Fireforge/CaliburnMicroNotifyIcon/README.md

 Caliburn.Micro and WPF NotifyIcon
 ===

-This is a minimal example of an app which uses [Caliburn.Micro](http://caliburnmicro.com/) and [WPF NotifyIcon](http://www.hardcodet.net/wpf-notifyicon) together
+A minimal example of an app which integrates [Caliburn.Micro](http://caliburnmicro.com/) and [WPF NotifyIcon](http://www.hardcodet.net/wpf-notifyicon)

 The sample icon is provided with the information below:
 - Title and Author: [simplicio. by Neurovit](http://neurovit.deviantart.com/art/simplicio-92311415)